RaijmakersH/az900-labs/Instructions/Walkthroughs/18-Explore the Trust Center.md

 1. Open a new browser window.
 In the address bar, replace the default text with T https://servicetrust.microsoft.com/.

-2. Notice the **Audited Controls** section.
+2. Notice the **Audit Reports** section.
 In this section are independent audit reports for different Microsoft's Cloud services.
 If you want to try the Compliance Manager you will need to login.

 3. It may take a couple of minutes for all the audits to load.
 You will need to login to your Microsoft account to view specific reports.